noaa-onms/cinms/modals/_captions.md

 Average density (+/- standard error) of sea stars (_Pisaster_ and _Pycnopodia_ combined) at two island (dark blue) and nine mainland (light blue) kelp forest sites monitored by the Santa Barbara Channel Long-term Ecological Research (SBC LTER) program.
 Sea star density had drastically declined all sites prior to 2014 monitoring and remained very low through 2015.
 Data source: SBC LTER; Figure: [R. Freedman/NOAA](https://channelislands.noaa.gov/contact/freedman.html)

+## Figure App.F.12.10.

+A figure showing the average density of California spiny lobster near four of the Channel Islands from 2003-2006.

+### Details

+Average density (+/- standard error) of California spiny lobster (Panulirus interruptus) at 14 sites across four islands in Channel Islands National Marine Sanctuary monitored by the PISCO kelp forest monitoring program from 2003–2016.
+Lobster abundance is low at San Miguel (blue) and Santa Rosa (purple) islands and appears to be slowly increasing recently at Anacapa (red) and Santa Cruz (orange) islands.
+Lobster are counted by SCUBA divers swimming along transect lines.
+Lobster density was averaged across all monitoring sites at each island, including sites located inside and outside of marine reserves and conservation areas, to examine course-scale trends by island.
+At a finer scale, lobster density is responding differently inside and outside of some marine protected areas (MPAs) in CINMS.
+A discussion of MPA effects in CINMS is available in MPA Effects.
+Data source: PISCO; Figure: [R. Freedman/NOAA](https://channelislands.noaa.gov/contact/freedman.html)

+## Figure App.F.12.11.

+A figure showing the average density of California spiny lobster near the five Channel Islands of the Channel Island National Marine Sanctuary.

+### Details

+Average density (+/- standard error) of California spiny lobster _Panulirus interruptus_ at Channel Islands National Park kelp forest monitoring sites at the five islands in CINMS.
+Recent increases in average density of lobster were observed at Anacapa (purple), Santa Cruz (green), and Santa Barbara (orange) islands.
+Lobster are counted by SCUBA divers.
+Lobster density was averaged across all monitoring sites at each island, including sites located inside and outside of marine reserves and conservation areas, to examine course-scale trends by island.
+At a finer scale, lobster density is responding differently inside and outside of some marine protected areas (MPAs) in CINMS.
+A discussion of MPA effects in CINMS is available in MPA Effects.
+Figure: [Channel Islands National Park](https://www.nps.gov/chis/index.htm)

 ## Figure App.F.12.12.

 A figure showing the density of California sheephead around the four Northern Channel Islands from 2003 - 2016.